roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Observability/Monitoring management/Ingress Dashboard.md

 You must install the Log Service component before you can use Ingress Dashboard to monitor applications.
 You can use the following methods to install the component:

 -   When you create an ACK cluster, select **Enable Log Service**, **Install Ingress Controllers**, and **Create Ingress Dashboard**.
 -   To install the component for an existing ACK cluster, go to the Add-ons page.
-For more information, see [Use Log Service to collect container logs](/intl.en-US/User Guide for Kubernetes Clusters/Observability/Log management/Use Log Service to collect container logs.md).
+For more information, see [Collect log files from containers by using Log Service](/intl.en-US/User Guide for Kubernetes Clusters/Observability/Log management/Collect log files from containers by using Log Service.md).

 ## Step 1: View Ingress logs on dashboards